Debbie Gibson: Personal life

-In 2016, Gibson appeared on Oprah: Where Are They Now?, where she spoke out about her drug use in the past, after the death of singer Prince:
+In 2016, after the recent death of singer Prince, she appeared on Oprah: Where Are They Now?, and spoke out about her past drug use.

-I really feel like I haven't fully articulated it till now and really spoke candidly till now...
-When I heard the news about Prince and the fact that it might have been prescription drug-related, I really had a moment of, like, "That's awful and that's sad – and I can relate."
-And, unfortunately, 90% of the entertainment community can relate.
+"I really feel like I haven't fully articulated it till now and really spoke candidly till now...
+When I heard the news about Prince and the fact that it might have been prescription drug-related, I really had a moment of, like, 'That's awful and that's sad—and I can relate.' ...unfortunately, 90% of the entertainment community can relate.
 I remember being on the road at, like, 25, touring with theater and doing my own cocktail of Tylenol PM and Xanax.
-It's like, "Oh, I found a way to make the Xanax last longer with the Tylenol PM.
-I mean, it's as simple as that, and that is how performers get in so much trouble."
+It's like, "Oh, I found a way to make the Xanax last longer with the Tylenol PM... it's as simple as that, and that is how performers get in so much trouble."